lrz2025/FHRB-Net/README.md

 ## Introduction

-This repo is the official implementation of ["Frequency-Domain Heterogeneous Rank-Entropy Bipolarization Network for Remote Sensing Change Detection"]
+This repo is the official implementation of ["FHRB-Net"]

 ## Install dependencies